munificent/game-programming-patterns/book/event-queue.markdown

 </aside>

-That means when user input comes in, it needs to go somewhere so that the operating system doesn't lose it between when the user does something and when your app gets around to calling `getNextEvent()`.
+That means when user input comes in, it needs to go somewhere so that the operating system doesn't lose it between when the device driver reported the input and when your app gets around to calling `getNextEvent()`.
 That "somewhere" is a *queue*.

 <img src="images/event-queue-loop.png" />

 When user input comes in, the OS adds it to a queue of unprocessed events.
 When you call `getNextEvent()`, it pulls the oldest event off the queue and hands it to your application.
-(If there are no events in the queue, it usually blocks and waits until one comes in.)

 ### Central event bus

-If the above section is news to you, don't sweat it.
 Most <span name="game-loop">games</span> aren't event-driven like this, but it is common for a game to have it's own event queue as the backbone of its nervous system.
 You'll often hear "central" or "global" or "main" used to describe it.
 It's used for high level communication between game systems that want to stay decoupled.

 <aside name="game-loop">